 1. implementing and maintaining a Modern Slavery Policy which is easily accessible by all CSA Catapult staff;

-2. implementing and maintaining a Whistleblowing Policy to ensure our business acts ethically in protecting whistle blowers;
+2. implementing and maintaining a Whistleblowing Policy to ensure our business acts ethically in protecting whistle blowers, which enables concerns, including those relating to our supply chains or third‑party relationships, to be raised in confidence;

-3. providing annual modern slavery and whistleblowing training to all CSA Catapult staff and directors to ensure a proper level of understanding of the risks of modern slavery and human trafficking in our business and supply chains;
+3. providing proportionate and role‑appropriate awareness and guidance to staff and directors, to ensure necessary understanding of the risks of modern slavery and human trafficking relevant to CSA Catapult’s activities and supply chains;

 4. conducting due diligence on all potential suppliers as part of CSA Catapult’s supplier selection and onboarding procedure, and on existing suppliers at regular intervals; and